 Just like all other emotions, anxiety is a normal reaction to things in life.
-For example, you might become anxious when you have a job interview coming up, are meeting someone new, have financial issues or have big plans to make.
-Everyone feels anxiety from time to time.
-However, anxiety can also be quite debilitating, too.
+For example, you might become anxious when you have a job interview, meet someone new, have financial issues, or have big plans to make.
+Everyone feels anxiety from time to time, but anxiety can also be quite debilitating, too.

-For many people, feeling anxious is a part of their everyday life, even when there aren’t stressors or triggers happening.
-If you or someone you care about is dealing with anxiety and needs help to overcome it, please reach out to us here at Sylvia Brafman today.
+For many people, feeling anxious is a part of their everyday life, even when no stressors or triggers are happening.
+If you or someone you care about is dealing with anxiety and needs help overcoming it, please get in touch with us.
 Our team is ready to help you work through triggers, overcome obstacles in life and find better, healthier ways to cope.

 Dealing with the Physical Symptoms of Anxiety

 There are many different ways that anxiety disorders can affect people.
 A lot of people who have this type of disorder deal with physical symptoms such as:

 - Excessive sweating

 You may have a headache anytime you are invited to social events, or you sweat through your shirt at the thought of someone coming to your house.
 Numerous situations in life could cause you to have physical symptoms caused by your anxious feelings.

 No matter the situation, our team understands how this feels.
 We want to help you get more comfortable with various situations, work through triggers, cope with stressors, and live with healthier anxiety instead of the type that debilitates you.

 As noted above, there are many different ways that anxiety can affect a person’s life.
 Some people must handle or deal with cognitive issues when they are anxious.
 Some of these issues might include the following: